alanesq/esp32cam-demo/README.md

 NOTE: When using Arduino IDE I find it reboots if no sd card present and the LED stays on full all the time with latest esp32 board manager.
 I am using version  1.0.6 known bug: https://github.com/espressif/arduino-esp32/issues/5195

+I seem to have having trouble with XGA with more recent versions (i.e. 1024x768)

 ## ESP32Cam-demo sketch for use with the Arduino IDE or PlatformIO